HanniganAirQuality/YPOD/README.md

 # YPOD
 The YPOD is a low-cost air quality monitor that we use for outreach in Project-Based Learning in Rural Schools at CU Boulder.

-**Note: PM signals will be delayed by 1-2 minutes.
-This is because of the firmware of the YPOD which has a timeout for the communication line of the PMS5003.
-NO OTHER SENSORS DO THIS.
-YES WE DO KNOW ABOUT IT (thank you Julia) & YES WE ARE TRYING TO FIX IT**

 # Headers!
 For version-logged headers, please see YPOD_HeaderLog.yaml.